aws-samples/serverless-patterns/private-apigw-public-custom-domain/README.md

 - Verify CNAME or ALIAS record points to ALB DNS name
 - Check DNS propagation with `nslookup your-domain.com`
 - Ensure you have DNS management access for your domain

-### Lambda Function Issues
-- Check CloudWatch logs for the RegisterVPCEndpointTargets function
-- Verify IAM permissions for EC2 and ELB operations

 ### Target Registration
 - Manually check target group health in AWS Console